sdushantha/wifi-password/Norot.md

 <h1 align="center">
-wifi-password
+wifi-pass
 </h1>
 <p align="center">
-Quickly fetch your WiFi password and if needed, generate a QR code of your WiFi to allow phones to easily connect.
+Quickly fetch your WiFi pass and if needed, generate a QR code of your WiFi to allow phones to easily connect.
 <br>
 Works on <b>macOS</b> and <b>Linux</b>, <b>Windows</b>
 <img src="images/demo.gif" align="center">